misterkedan/vesuna/README.md

 Ex: bluefox, redking vs 2030949, 1879546.

 **Generate easy to remember strings**
-Use vesuna.autoseed() to generate a short amusing description, a codename, a gibberish word, or a serial number.
+Use vesuna.autoseed() to generate an amusing short description, a codename, some gibberish, or a serial number.

 **Generate a wide variety of numbers**
 Use vesuna.random() to generate pseudorandom 32-bit floats.